 Current progress on our migration statistics transformation

-We are moving away from the International Passenger Survey (IPS) towards the use of administrative data to deliver new measures of migration.
-Today (16 April 2021) we have published our first in-depth look at the sources and methods being used in our admin-based migration estimates (ABMEs) research.
-International Migration: developing our approach for producing admin-based migration estimates presents research into a new methodology for measuring international migration and the estimates included in it are not official statistics on migration.
-It is designed to help inform users on the progress of our approach for transforming migration statistics using administrative data and our plans to further develop these in the future.
+We have moved away from the International Passenger Survey (IPS) towards the use of administrative data with statistical modelling to deliver new measures of migration.
+In April 2021 we published our first in-depth look at the sources and methods being used in our admin-based migration estimates (ABMEs) research.
+International Migration: developing our approach for producing admin-based migration estimates presents research into a new methodology for measuring international migration.
+The estimates included in it are not official statistics on migration.

-We are making progress in the delivery of an admin-based approach to migration estimates but recognise that there are still challenges we need to overcome.
-Therefore, throughout this period of development we are continuing to work closely with statisticians in other government departments in order to build our understanding of complex administrative data sources so that we can draw on the strengths of these together.
-In particular, we are collaborating with the Home Office to better understand how the new immigration system will inform our understanding of migration.
-From January 2021, EEA nationals will be included in Home Office travel and visa data, and together we are rapidly progressing work to understand the opportunities offered by these data.
+We are making progress in the delivery of ABMEs supported by statistical modelling but recognise that there are still challenges to overcome.
+Therefore, throughout this period of development we are continuing to work closely with statisticians in other government departments to build our understanding of complex administrative data sources so that we can draw on the strengths of these together.
+We are collaborating with the Home Office to better understand how the new immigration system will inform our understanding of migration.
+Since January 2021, EEA nationals are included in Home Office travel and visa data, and together we are rapidly progressing work to understand the opportunities offered by these data.

 We are also collaborating closely with National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) to ensure that we can produce comprehensive UK migration statistics.
 This includes incorporating the Northern Ireland migration estimates produced separately by NISRA and ensuring alignment with the migration statistics for local areas in Scotland and Northern Ireland, produced by the NRS and NISRA respectively.